VanLuigi/luiscalzada/README.md

 2. **Never expose database ports directly to the internet.** Require VPN, bastion host, or Private Link/Private Endpoint for any remote DB administration.
 3. **Disable password-less/weak-password root** entirely; enforce strong, unique credentials, and disable remote root login (`root@'%'` should not exist).
 4. **Least privilege** application accounts should never have `DROP`/`CREATE`/`SHUTDOWN` rights.
-5. **Enable binary logging redundancy** (ship binlogs off-host) so `RESET MASTER`/`PURGE BINARY LOGS` doesn't destroy all recovery options.
+5. **Enable binary logging redundancy** ship binlogs off-host so `RESET MASTER`/`PURGE BINARY LOGS` doesn't destroy all recovery options.
-6. **Instrument application-layer logs**, not just OS/EDR telemetry this incident was invisible at the Windows logon layer.
+6. **Monitor the application**, not just OS/EDR telemetry this incident was invisible at the Windows logon layer.

 ## Appendix — Full Ransom Note